Kijacode/NewsAggregator/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/842b447a-4bdc-48a3-b59f-9c5bb3734a73/deploy-status)](https://app.netlify.com/sites/dataggrigator/deploys)
 ## Swahili Data(News) Aggregator

-Cron is a tool that allows you to execute _something_ on a schedule.
-This is typically done using the cron syntax.
-We allow you to execute a function whenever your scheduled job triggers.
-We also allow you to execute a job external to the javascript process using `child_process`.
-Additionally, this library goes beyond the basic cron syntax and allows you to supply a Date object.
-This will be used as the trigger for your callback.
-Cron syntax is still an acceptable CronTime format.
-Although the Cron patterns supported here extend on the standard Unix format to support seconds digits, leaving it off will default to 0 and match the Unix behavior.
+News aggregator is a simple,optimized prototype of aggregate news in real time from different news producer in realtime at interval of 10 minutes (but can be less or more).

 ## Get started with this Project

-Progressive Web Apps **Fort or download it**.
+Single web application  **Fork or download it**.
 All New Web Capabilities as one Package.

 ### Install packages/modules used via NPM